-- Nonimmigrants residing in this country or state under a temporary visa that bars them from establishing domicile in the U.S. (visas B, C, D, F, J, K, M, N, NATO, O, P, Q, R, S, and TN) shall be classified as nonresidents. - Students with these visas who become a permanent resident (or citizen) must still meet the Basic Definition of Resident Status for one year before they are eligible for residency consideration. - Students with an H visa or H4 visa should contact the University of Minnesota Resident Classification Office on their campus about their resident status.
-(See campus contact information on page 5.) - Nonimmigrants holding a valid temporary visa that does not bar them from establishing domicile in the U.S. (visas A, E, G, I or L) may be considered for residency, assuming they otherwise meet the Basic Definition of Resident Status.
+- Nonimmigrants residing in this country or state under a temporary visa that bars them from establishing domicile in the U.S. (visas B, C, D, F, J, K, M, N, NATO, O, P, Q, R, S, and TN) shall be classified as nonresidents. - Students with these visas who become a permanent resident (or citizen) must still meet the Basic Definition of Resident Status for one year before they are eligible for residency consideration. - Students with an H visa or H4 visa who possess a valid I-140 or I-485 may be eligible for residency if they otherwise meet the basic definition of residency. - Nonimmigrants holding a valid temporary visa that does not bar them from establishing domicile in the U.S. (visas A, E, G, I or L) may be considered for residency, assuming they otherwise meet the Basic Definition of Resident Status.